tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

 ```

-First we will need to get the login session key (the `auth_key` in the login session). `const session_key = F.checkLogin(self);` This session_key will need to be attached to the request.
+First we'll need to get the login session key (the `auth_key` in the login session). `const session_key = F.checkLogin(self);` This session_key will need to be attached to the request.

 `opt` is the query_balance request parameter.
-We will need to tell the backend the following query parameters:
+We we'll need to tell the backend the following query parameters:

 - Which app am I querying.
-Every app has different account system
+Every app has a different account system.
-- Which address (account) am I querying
+- Which address (account) am I querying.
 - Session_key.
-Use to verify this user has logged in and has the right to query
+Used to verify that this user has logged in and has the right to query.

-Then call query_request to query
+Then call query_request to query.

 `const rs = await txn.query_request('query_balance', opts);